 The advantage of working within this online cohort is the sharing of learning and expertise in each of the skill areas.
 Technology directors do not have the same responsibilities in each district and the aim of CoSN and METAA, the national and local chapters representing technology directors, is to ensure that all technology directors are knowledgeable of the ten skill areas given above making possible the inclusion of the technology director on the central management team in each district.
 Another advantage is that students will earn 3 Framingham State credits.

-Upon successful completion of this course, participants will receive a CERTIFICATE OF COMPLETION from METAA.
+Upon successful completion of this course, participants will receive the course grade and be considered for the METAA CTO Certificate through the METAA CTO Course Committee’s review of each student’s LiveBinder portfolio and final project.
+This review will determine the candidate’s eligibility for the METAA CTO Certificate.
 This certificate will give employers assurance that they will be hiring or have hired a technology administrator who possesses the vast knowledge and skills necessary to be an effective educational technology leader in the K-12 environment.